thinkful-ei-jaguar/tyb-bookmarks-app/README.md

 # Taylor Bradshaw's Bookmarks App Project

 This application allows a user to keep a list of favorite websites that includes the website's name and url.
 In addition, the user can rate the website on a scale from 1-5 and add a description.
-This project uses a very mobile-friendly interface so that the user can navigate through their individual bookmarks with ease.
+This project uses a very mobile-friendly interface so that the user can navigate and organize their individual bookmarks with ease.

 The following user stories were implemented in this project: